deric/puppet-pubkey/README.md

  - `hostname` that will be part of exported resource (default: FQDN fact)
  - `separator` A character for user and key type auto-detection (default: `_`)

+Ssh key type depends on `ssh-keygen` version, see `ssh-keygen --help` for list of supported types on your system.

 ## Advanced configuration